Number : Season 5, serial 4 of 7

 “Perhaps we’ve landed in a world of mad men!?”
 Victoria

 “They’re human beings, if that’s what you mean.
 Indulging their favourite past time – trying to destroy each other!”
 The Doctor

-The Enemy Of The World is not going to suit all of the fans, especially not the bread-and-butter Sci Fi purists – who were generally blessed in the Troughton “monster” era.
+The Enemy Of The World is not going to suit all of the fans, especially not the bread-and-butter sci-fi purists; who were generally blessed with good sci-fi – in the Troughton “monster” era.

-The Enemy Of The World has dated, in line with all of the spy thrillers of the day but that remains part of it’s continuing and enduring quintessential British charm.
+The Enemy Of The World has dated, since being rediscovered newrly 50 years later.
+In line with all of the spy thrillers of the day – but that remains part of it’s continuing and enduring quintessential British charm.

 Watch ‘The Enemy Of The World’ For Free On Dailymotion :